Walker Art Center

 The Minnesota Masonic Heritage Center is just one of the fun things to do in Bloomington.
 Check out some of the other great things to do by clicking here.

-Special Free Museums Days in the Minneapolis
+Special Free Museum Days in Minneapolis

 Minnesota Children’s Museum